bids-standard/bids-specification/src/appendices/hed.md

-Example: The following `dataset_description.json` file specifies that the [`HED8.1.0.xml`](https://github.com/hed-standard/hed-schemas/blob/main/standard_schema/hedxml/HED8.1.0.xml) file from the `hedxml` directory of the [`hed-schemas`](https://github.com/hed-standard/hed-schemas) repository on GitHub should be used to validate the study event annotations.
+Example: The following `dataset_description.json` file specifies that the [`HED8.1.0.xml`](https://github.com/hed-standard/hed-schemas/blob/main/standard_schema/hedxml/HED8.1.0.xml) file from the `standard_schema/hedxml` directory of the [`hed-schemas`](https://github.com/hed-standard/hed-schemas) repository on GitHub should be used to validate the study event annotations.